 The Rabies Laboratory of Kansas State University

-The Rabies Laboratory is the primary diagnostic lab for the states of Kansas and Nebraska.
-The diagnostic team tests brain tissue for animals suspected of having rabies and coordinates closely on all positive results with Kansas Department of Health and Environment and the Nebraska Department of Health and Human Services.
+The Rabies Laboratory performs titer testing of humans and animals for verification of vaccine status.
+The laboratory provides Rabies titer reports verifying rabies antibody status for animals traveling to destinations requiring proof of vaccination.
+In addition, the Rabies Laboratory is the only rabies diagnostic lab for the state of Kansas.
+The diagnostic team tests brain tissue for animals suspected of having rabies and coordinates closely on all positive results with Kansas Department of Health and Environment.

-The Rabies Laboratory meets quality monitoring standards of the Clinical Laboratory Improvement Amendments as well as numerous State departments of health.
-The lab also welcomes and engages in collaborations with academic and commercial partners.
+The Rabies Laboratory meets quality monitoring standards of the Clinical Laboratory Improvement Amendments as well as numerous State departments of health and the American Association of Veterinary Laboratory Diagnosticians.
+The lab also welcomes and engages in collaborations involving testing new pharmaceuticals, vaccine development and other research studies with academic and commercial partners.

 Note: For all diagnostic emergencies please call: 785-532-5690.